AbdulShabazz/UnrealEngine-gTTS_demo/README.md

 ### Other recommended libraries

-[ffmpeg](https://ffmpeg.org/download.html) - For converting between audio and video files, extracting audio from video files, and generating thumbnails.
+[ffmpeg](https://ffmpeg.org/download.html) - For converting between audio and video files, extracting audio from video files, generating thumbnails, and transcoding-, splitting-, merging- audio and video files.
-[avconv](https://ffmpeg.org/download.html) - For converting between audio and video files, extracting audio from video files, and generating thumbnails.
-Now part of the ffmpeg pyhton library.
+[avconv](https://ffmpeg.org/download.html) - For converting between audio and video files, extracting audio from video files, generating thumbnails, and transcoding-, splitting-, merging- audio and video files.
+Now part of the ffmpeg python library.
 Refer to the How-To-Use documentation.

 ### ffmpeg-python